Xilinx/inference-server/docs/architecture.rst

 There are a number of ways to get data into the system for inference.
 In general, each protocol has a custom interface to the client and requires explicit handling in the Server to accept this initial request.
-After receiving the client's request in the Server, each supported protocols' handler packs the request into an implementation of an ``Interface`` object.
+After receiving the client's request in the Server, each supported protocols' handler packs the request into an implementation of a ``ProtocolWrapper`` object.
 This virtual class is defined in the Server and provides the batcher with a standard way of interacting with data from different ingestion protocols.
 Since all protocols push an implementation of this class to the batcher, they are treated equally by the rest of the Server.
 The only protocol-specific logic applies at the end of the worker when it replies back to the client in a protocol-specific manner.
-This structure also enables easy extension of the Server to add new protocols by extending the ``Interface`` class.
+This structure also enables easy extension of the Server to add new protocols by extending the ``ProtocolWrapper`` class.

 API
 ^^^